marmelab/react-admin/docs/Show.md

 );
 ```

-You can also pass React elements as child, so as to build a custom layout.
-Chec [Building a custom Show Layout](./ShowTutorial.md#building-a-custom-layout) for more details.
+You can also pass React elements as children, so as to build a custom layout.
+Check [Building a custom Show Layout](./ShowTutorial.md#building-a-custom-layout) for more details.

 ## Page Title